 In Arizona, an assault conviction can carry meaningful consequences, despite its classification as a misdemeanor.
 A conviction may result in jail time, classes, fines, and may prohibit you from being able to carry a gun.

-Contact our criminal defense attorneys in Phoenix as soon as possible when faced with an assault misdemeanor charge so we can begin preparing your defense strategy immediately.
+Contact our attorneys as soon as possible when faced with an assault misdemeanor charge so we can begin preparing your defense strategy immediately.
 Our assault defense lawyer, Scott Stewart will appear at the criminal court hearing to defend your rights.
 Contact us today to set up a FREE case evaluation to assess your legal options and learn how our firm can help protect your rights and defend your future.